Breast implant replacement

 There are a number of reasons women seek this procedure with Dr Moncrieff – sometimes older breast implants have become hard (called capsular contraction) or they are no longer the right size for the women after changes in weight or pregnancy.

-Or they have been disappointed by surgery performed elsewhere, and now want an expert Plastic Surgeon to review and revise their surgery.
+Or they have been disappointed by surgery performed elsewhere, and now want a Specialist Plastic Surgeon to review and revise their surgery.
 Unfortunately this includes patients who have chosen cheap surgery with cosmetic surgeons, both locally and outside the region.

 Discover more, including information on costs, hospital arrangements and recovery by scrolling down.